 Submitting Programs using the Turnin Utility

-To submit programming projects on pooh, a utility named turnin is employed.
+To submit programming projects on the UNIX system, a utility named turnin is employed.
 Turnin takes the files specified in the command and places them in a subdirectory belonging to your course instructor that is reserved for your submissions.
 This will allow submission and grading of programs to occur as efficiently as possible.

 Invoking turnin: